ryik5/BookLibraryManager/README.md

 *The 'Add Book' interface with ISBN scanning feature.*

 ![Search Management](path_to_screenshot/search_management.png)
-*Track books you've lent out and their return status.*
+*Find books in your library and check them.*

 ## License